 In this case, even if the company paid high incentives, it would not have worked.
 The company eventually hired a new specialized sales force to sell into the new market.

 Benefits of Team Restructuring

 The structure of your sales force can have a significant impact on your customer and revenue.
-Sales force restructuring is a good long term investment.
-The most important outcomes of good sales force structure are:
+Sales force restructuring should be considered a good long term investment.
+The most important outcomes of a good sales force structure are: